VuNKhoi/AviationMap/README.md

 ```

 ## Testing
-- **Widget and unit tests**: All reusable widgets and flows are tested.
+- **Widget and unit tests**: All reusable widgets and flows are tested, including splash screen and navigation transitions.
-- **Integration tests**: Google Sign-In and navigation flows are covered.
+- **Integration tests**: Navigation flows (e.g., splash to map) are covered.
 - **Test helpers**: Common test setup and mocks are provided in `test_helpers.dart`.

 ## Future Plans